Nikon D5600 vs Canon 1000D

 With 24MP, the D5600 offers a higher resolution than the 1000D (10.1MP), but the D5600 has smaller individual pixels (pixel pitch of 3.91μm versus 5.71μm for the 1000D).
 However, the D5600 is a somewhat more recent model (by 8 years and 5 months) than the 1000D, and its sensor might have benefitted from technological advances during this time that enhance the light gathering capacity of its pixels.
 Coming back to sensor resolution, it should be mentioned that the D5600 has no anti-alias filter installed, so that it can capture all the detail its sensor resolves.

-For most cameras, data on sensor performance has been reported by DXO Mark.
+For many cameras, data on sensor performance has been reported by DXO Mark.
 This service assesses and scores the color depth ("DXO Portrait"), dynamic range ("DXO Landscape"), and low-light sensitivity ("DXO Sports") of camera sensors, and also publishes an overall camera score.
-The adjacent table reports on the physical sensor characteristics and the outcomes of the DXO sensor quality tests for a sample of comparator-cameras.
+The table below summarizes the physical sensor characteristics and sensor quality findings and compares them across a set of similar cameras.

 Feature comparison: Nikon D5600 vs Canon 1000D

 Apart from body and sensor, cameras can and do differ across a range of features.
 The D5600 and the 1000D are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
 The table below summarizes some of the other core capabilities of the Nikon D5600 and Canon 1000D in connection with corresponding information for a sample of similar cameras.